Docker Profiles¶

 - You have no GPU but want to run models locally (e.g. for privacy)

-- Acceptable for light use on CPU; cover letter generation may take several minutes per request
+- Acceptable for light use; cover letter generation may take several minutes per request

 Pull a model after the container starts: